1838 New York gubernatorial election: Campaign

 Incumbent Democrat William Marcy and his running mate were described as doughfaces, not supporting the abolitionist proposals.
 During the campaign, Seward said that he did not support the latter two proposals, noting that a change to suffrage required a constitutional amendment to be changed.
-Abolitionists endorsed Luther Bradish, the Whig candidate for lieutenant governor, who supported all three, and some activists recommended voting against Seward.
+Thus, while abolitionists endorsed Luther Bradish, the Whig candidate for lieutenant governor, who supported all three, some activists recommended voting against Seward.